 The Branscombe Project

-The Alexander Law Map 1793
+Alexander Law’s Map 1793

 In 1793 the Dean and Chapter of Exeter commissioned Alexander Law to survey their holdings in Branscombe.
 Law lived from 1755 to 1840.
-He came from Aberdeen, and was apprenticed to the well- known Devon map-maker, William Hole.
-He worked for many Devon and Cornwall landowners, including the Dean and Chapter, and then went on to become land steward and surveyor to the Dean and Canons of Windsor.
+He came from Aberdeen, and was apprenticed to the well-

 The Branscombe map is both accurate and beautifully executed.
 Alongside the map, Law drew up a detailed list of all the farms, with the names, acreages and use of the fields.
 The list distinguishes between copyholders and leaseholders and gives all their names.
 It is an invaluable document and precedes the tithe map by nearly half a century.
 The only drawback, for someone using the map today, is that he didn’t include land that was privately owned and thus not part of the manor.